- Prayer and Worship

-"Dr. Marin Luther King Jr.'s Letter from Birmingham Jail is a classic document worth of regular review and reflection...
+"Dr. Marin Luther King Jr.'s Letter from Birmingham Jail is a classic document worthy of regular review and reflection..."

 - Study Guide Introduction Letter by Bishop Denis Madden and Bishop Daniel Flores

-Christian Churches Together, on the 50th anniversary of Letter from Birmingham Jail, released a response to Martin Luther King Jr.'s statement.
-They have also complied a study guide to reflect on the document and response.
-Below you will find the full package consisting of and followed by the three components - Introduction Letter, the Study Guide Intro for Catholics and the CCT Study Guide.
+Christian Churches Together, on the 50th anniversary of the Letter from Birmingham Jail, released a response to Martin Luther King Jr.'s statement as well as a study guide for reflection.
+Below you will find the full package - Introduction Letter, the Study Guide Intro for Catholics and the CCT Study Guide.

-On Racial Harmony A Statement by the Administrative Board, National Catholic Welfare Conference, August 23, 1963 – reaffirms the U.S. Catholic bishops’ official position against racial discrimination and segregation documented in 1958 and 1943.
-Racial justice is a religious question; associated with papal encyclical Peace on Earth (Pacem in Terris) and principles of Catholic social teaching; encourages open, sincere and calm discussion of mutual problems and concerns; directs attention toward knowing and understanding one another.
+On Racial Harmony A Statement by the Administrative Board, National Catholic Welfare Conference, August 23, 1963 – reaffirms the U.S. Catholic bishops’ official position against racial discrimination and segregation.

 Brothers and Sisters to Us U.S. Bishops Pastoral Letter on Racism in Our Day, 1979 – clarifies the sinful nature of racism; acknowledges legal remedies of the civil rights era, recognizes continued need for personal and social transformation, and underscores the intrinsic relationship between racial and economic justice.

-What We Have Seen & Heard A Pastoral Letter on Evangelization From the Black Bishops of the United States, September 9, 1984 – a message to and for Catholics of African descent; Part One describes gifts and values that shape the spirituality of Black Catholics; Part Two outlines opportunities and practical considerations for evangelizing in the Black community.
+What We Have Seen & Heard A Pastoral Letter on Evangelization From the Black Bishops of the United States, September 9, 1984 – a message to and for Catholics of African descent.

 Reconciled Through Christ On Reconciliation and Greater Collaboration Between Hispanic American Catholics and African American Catholics, February 1997 – reissued online in September 2013, articulates common backgrounds, experiences, concerns and shared values; renews the invitation to build relationships across cultural lines though joint dialog and active collaboration.